Skip to main content

 Brief me

-• The bioeconomy covers all sectors and systems that rely on biological resources (animals, plants, micro-organisms and derived biomass, including organic waste), their functions and principles.
+• In the EU Bioeconomy Strategy of 2018, bioeconomy is described as covering all sectors and systems that rely on biological resources (animals, plants, micro-organisms and derived biomass, including organic waste), their functions and principles.

 • land and marine ecosystems and the services they provide;